-Why read this? : We look at the role of people management, leadership and environment in creating a more creative culture.
-Learn ways to set up your business in each of these areas to boost creativity.
-Read this for practical tips and examples of how to build a more creative culture.
+Why read this? : We dive into the 3 key drivers of creating a more creative culture.
+Learn how to set up your business to boost creativity.
+Read this for practical examples of ways to build a more creative culture.

-The culture of a business shapes how it works.
+Your business’s culture shapes how it works.
 It’s how things get done.

-We’ve looked at it before in relation to creative thinking, and breakthrough ideas.
-But it’s so strongly linked to creativity, we felt it was worth diving deeper into what it takes to build a more creative culture.
+We’ve touched on its link to creative thinking and breakthrough ideas before.
+But the link to creativity is so strong, that we felt it was worth a deeper dive into how you build a more creative culture.

-Culture’s a tricky topic to pin down.
+Culture is a tricky topic to pin down.
 It’s intangible.
-You can’t really see it or touch it, and it seems to cover many different areas.
+You can’t see or touch it and it seems to cover many different areas.

-But, as per our creative thinking guide, at a high level, it broadly covers 3 main areas :-
+But, as per our creative thinking guide, at a high level, it mainly focuses on :-

 Nothing in your business happens without people.

-If culture’s how things get done, your people are who makes the culture happen.
+If culture’s how things get done, your people are who make it happen.
 What they think.
 How they feel.
 What they do.
 And how they interact with others.
-Those all shape your culture, and how creative your business is.
+Those all shape how creative your culture is.